markisus/pytagmapper/README.md

 pytagmapper
 ====

 pytagmapper is a python3 SLAM library for square fiducial tags in the style of AprilTag and ArUco tags.
-Given a set tags with unknown poses lying in a plane, and a set of pixel detections in images from unknown camera views, pytagmapper will back out both the pose of each tag and the pose of each camera view.
+Given a set tags with unknown poses, and a set of pixel detections in images from unknown camera views, pytagmapper will back out both the pose of each tag and the pose of each camera view.

 Demo
 ====